View the deals available in your area. To see your personalised results, you’ll need to enter your address.

-This means it's a lot easier for providers to get it to your home, because they only need to run fibre cables to your local green street cabinet.
+This means it's a lot easier for providers to get it to your home compared to full fibre, because they only need to run fibre cables to your local green street cabinet.
 The rest of the journey is taken up by the phone lines that are already in place, and that's why 97% of the country can access these connections.

 Internet speeds with this type of fibre connection are considerably faster than standard broadband — between 30-70Mbps compared to the 10Mbps you get with copper ADSL connections.